Jingkang50/OODSurvey/OOD.md

 <br>
 **Institution:**
 > <details>
-> <summary>Using an additional background or garbage class for an entropic open-set and objectosphere losses.</summary>
+> <summary>Using an additional background class for an entropic open-set loss and an losses to suppress OOD feature magnitudes.</summary>
 > <p style="text-align:left">
 > The paper designs novel losses to maximize entropy for unknown inputs while increasing separation in deep feature space by modifying magnitudes of known and unknown samples.
 In sum, logits entropy and feature magnitudes are used for OOD detection.
 > </p>